 - 3.11.
-No mobility scooter should be stored in a communal area without explicit written permission. - 3.12. than six storeys, multiple means of entry, and where an assessment confirms that the scooter can be stored without creating a risk, we may grant permission for a resident to store a scooter by their front door.
+No mobility scooter should be stored in a communal area without explicit written permission. - 3.12.
+The council takes a zero-tolerance approach to the storage of items in communal areas in properties with six or more stories and / or where there is only one means of escape.
+Any combustible items (which includes mobility scooters) in one of these areas can be removed with immediate effect and put into storage. - 3.13.
+All landlords are taking a much more stringent approach to fire safety post-Grenfell.
+Any previous permission which has been granted to store a mobility scooter in a communal area which presents a health and safety risk will be removed. - 3.14.
+In some situations, in properties with fewer than six storeys, multiple means of entry, and where an assessment confirms that the scooter can be stored without creating a risk, we may grant permission for a resident to store a scooter by their front door.